oleksiikraievyi/Elasticsearch-Inside/README.md

 Many thanks to [DJPorv](https://github.com/DJPorv) who created the first version of this.

 This is a fully embedded version of [Elasticsearch][Elasticsearch] for integration tests.
-When the instance is created both the jvm and elasticsearch itself is extracted to a temporary location (2-3 seconds in my tests) and started (5-6 seconds in my tests).
+When the instance is created both the JVM and Elasticsearch itself is extracted to a temporary location *(2-3 seconds in my tests)* and started *(5-6 seconds in my tests)*.
 Once disposed everything is removed again.

-The instance will be started on a random port - full url available as Url property.
+The instance will be started on a random port - full url available as `Url` property.

 ## How to
-To use elasticsearch in integration tests first create a new instance of the Elasticsearch class.
+To use Elasticsearch in integration tests first create a new instance of the Elasticsearch class.
 Right after instantiation the Elasticsearch server is started asynchronously and you can continue to do other work.
-Once you need the instance to be ready simply await the blocking function Ready().
+Once you need the instance to be ready simply `await` the blocking function `Ready()`.

 In these tests I'm using the excellent client [Elasticsearch-NEST][nest].

 ```c#
 using (var elasticsearch = new Elasticsearch())